slott56/slott56.github.io/Pelican/content/blog/2025/06/2025-06-29-an_investment_in_learning.rst

 It took hours to create and debug the code I'm about to delete.

-It will take hours to replace them with something that's
+It will take hours to replace them with something that

 A. Actually works.